At least 47 dead in explosion, fire at Indonesian fireworks factory

 "We are still investigating the cause of the fire and questioning witnesses," Kurniawan told reporters.
 "Factory owners or anyone who neglects and violates safety rules should be held legally responsible."

-Indonesia's MetroTV, quoting a local official, said although the factory had a permit, its proximity to a residential area was against regulations.
-Safety laws are often inconsistently enforced in Indonesia.
+MetroTV, quoting a local official, said although the factory had a permit, its proximity to a residential area was against regulations.

+Safety laws are inconsistently enforced or even completely ignored in Indonesia, a poor and sprawling archipelago nation where worker rights are often treated as a lower priority than economic growth and jobs.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.